ancientcomputing/gcs-to-gdrive/README.md

 pip install google.cloud.resource_manager --user

 cd gcs-to-gdrive
 ```
+* You will need to place the file **client_secrets.json** in this folder.

+- One way to do is uploading it into a Google Cloud Storage and downloading it in the VM

 ## Now you are ready to start copying to Drive from GCS ##

 ### run ###

+export BUCKET_ID=amiteinav-buses
+export PROJECT_NAME=amiteinav-sandbox

 the first run:
 ```